Bharat Bandh 2025: When Workers and Farmers Roared on the Streets of India

 5. How many people participated in the strike?

-Over 250 million (25 crore) workers, farmers, and laborers participated nationwide.
+250 million (25 crore) workers, farmers, and laborers participated nationwide.

 6. Which sectors were affected the most?